Tornadoes of 1949: April

+April 18

+An F2 tornado struck Washoe County in Nevada.
+The tornado damaged a Barn and a ranch.

 April 30–May 1

 An outbreak of at least 24 estimated significant tornadoes mostly struck Texas and Oklahoma.
 An estimated F3 tornado touched down east of Stella, Oklahoma and moved northeast to just east of Meeker, killing three.
 Another estimated F3 tornado touched down west of Oberlin and tore a nearly 30 mi path to just east of Antlers, killing one.
 Across the border in Texas, an estimated F3 tornado touched down west of Hudsonville and was on the ground for 10.3 mi as it moved northeast, passing north of Dotson, killing three.
 An estimated F4 tornado also moved through Norman, Oklahoma, injuring 48.
 An estimated F2 tornado killed one person west of Sawyer.
 The outbreak resulted in eight fatalities and at least 86 injuries.